 Condition or Grade

 If your coin is worn and looks similar to the one illustrated in the link below, it is considered a circulated coin.
+If the coin is extremely worn, it will be worth no greater than its face value.

 If your coin looks similar to the one illustrated in the link below and has no evidence of wear due to being in circulation, it is considered an uncirculated coin.
+Remember, an uncirculated coin can still have some nicks and scrapes on it due to its handling during the production process.
+However, these should be minimal and not due to the coin being used in circulation.

 The mint produced Susan B. Anthony dollars at three different mints: Philadelphia (P), Denver (D) and San Francisco (S).
 As illustrated in the photo in the link below, the mint mark is located on the obverse of the coin, in the lower left-hand area, just above the shoulder of Susan B Anthony.